tstillwell/appengine_multiblog/README.md

 for each class, seperate GET and POST handlers are defined so the app can respond to the requests appropriately.

-Using this paradigm, it is simple to add a new part to the URL mapping and build new classes to handle different app functions.
+Using this paradigm, it is simple to add a new part to create new routes and build new classes to handle different app functions.

 ##### User validation